-(including a firearm) was possessed and its use was threatened, increase by $\bf 3$ levels.
+(including a firearm) was possessed and its use was threatened, increase by 3 levels.

-(2) If the victim sustained bodily injury, increase by 2 levels.

-(1) If the conduct constituted aggravated assault, apply §2A2.2 (Aggravated Assault).
+- (2) If the victim sustained bodily injury, increase by 2 levels. - (c) Cross Reference - (1) If the conduct constituted aggravated assault, apply §2A2.2 (Aggravated Assault).